Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

-\textit{A thermodynamically consistent construction.} We have shown that performing a single TI over an EOS containing various inconsistent theories can lead to significant and uncontrolled errors of the entropy.
-A better approach is to perform TI on each component (i.e., region where the same theory applies) of the EOS \emph{separately}, and then interpolate the resulting \emph{free energy} function~\cite{SM}.
+\textit{Thermodynamically consistent construction.} An inherent difficulty of the ``single TI over the entire phase diagram" approach stems from the fact that energy and pressure are different partial derivatives of the same free energy function and hence \emph{not independent}.
+Consequently, it turns out to be highly challenging to simultaneously interpolate \emph{both} energy and pressure data produced by different theories \emph{in a consistent way}, as demonstrated in \Fig{fig: flux_REOS3} for the case of REOS3.
+A better approach is to perform TI on each component (i.e., region where the same theory applies) of the EOS \emph{separately} and then interpolate the resulting \emph{free energy} function~\cite{SM}.
 In this way, one can derive the pressure and energy near the interpolation boundaries by taking partial derivatives, which are naturally consistent by construction.
 Another advantage is that one can easily incorporate accurate values of the \emph{absolute} entropy into each separate region.
 This ensures that any residual interpolation errors that one can make at the boundaries remain localized and do not propagate elsewhere.